A list of toddler-friendly breakfast ideas with HIDDEN VEGETABLES to get your kids off to a good start nutrition-wise every morning.

 If your kid is anything like mine, they just don’t eat vegetables.
 None.
 Whatsoever.

 So we do what all smart parents do: we hide vegetables in foods that they love: muffins, banana breads, pancakes, smoothies, and “granola” bars.
 Below is a list of recipes that use several different vegetables: carrots, beets, zucchini, pumpkin, spinach, lettuce, and avocado.
-Some even have fruit as an added bonus: blueberries, apples, bananas.
+Some even have fruit as an added bonus: blueberries, apples, or bananas.

 While a lot of these recipes seem repetitive because are several recipes for muffins and breads, you can rotate between them to give your kid a variety of nutrients based on what other fruits and vegetables they are eating that week.
 For example, if they loaded up on sweet potato fries yesterday, they probably don’t need orange veggies but could use a dose of spinach.
 If you were able to hide spinach in their pasta sauce the other day, then try making one of the recipes below with beets or pumpkin.